Powerful A-Ha Moments

 At one point, when a picture in the magazine appeared that showed animals around a beautifully decorated holiday tree, Bailey took my hand briefly and pointed my finger to the star at the top of the tree.
 Her open heartedness moved me with such warmth and joy that it brought tears to my eyes.

-This week, try connecting with others in ways that you don’t normally use.
+Take a lesson from Bailey and try connecting with others in ways that you don’t normally use.
 Experiment with being more present to someone who is speaking to you so that you can not only hear her or his words, but can also notice expressions and gestures.
 Perhaps you’ll try greeting someone with a smile and some eye contact instead of a hello.
 If you find that you tend to talk a lot about yourself, try to ask other people questions about themselves instead.
 Practice listening more, especially to the words that are not being spoken, so that you can have a different experience in your communications.

 And finally, be grateful that you have the amazing ability to connect and communicate with others in so many ways.
 By meeting Bailey, I understood that some of us are not so fortunate and that many of the things we take for granted, like saying our name, are not possible for others.

-During this holiday season, be thankful for your ability to let others know what you think, how you feel, and who you are.
+Be thankful for your ability to let others know what you think, how you feel, and who you are.
 And don’t be afraid to really connect by allowing the beauty of your heart to speak out, whether it’s in words or silence.

 Kathleen